ThomasApplewhite/LexGame/Documentation/Game/GameDaemon.md

 gsb_advanced_signal_name: Holds the name of the signal that should be emitted whenever the required GameStoryBeat changes.

+gsb_frequency_reciever_name:  Holds the name of the method that handles GameStoryBeat frequency info signals.

 ### Child Nodes
 PhoneControl: the PhoneControl that the GameDaemon is using to produce GameStoryBeats.